annie2505/rsschool-cv/cv.md

 You should check my [Yandex.Practicum](https://practicum.yandex.ru/) project ['Mesto'](https://annie2505.github.io/mesto/) about places you would like to visit :world_map:

 **Project description**

-the main goal was working with popup windows and forms.
+The main goal was working with popup windows and forms.
 Accept adaptive web design a *javascript* language is used here.
 Styles are organized with BEM **nested** file structure.